-Sample color samples and schemes are available to borrow from RRI.
+Sample color samples and schemes may be available to borrow from RRI.
 In selecting colors, it is very common to use four colors; one primary facade color, and two or three trim colors that are complementary.
-Color selection should also be based on the color pattern of the buildings on either side of the project site and should be appropriate to the age of the building or consistent with historic colors of the Late Victorian Period and Queen Anne Style (1855-1900) and Bungalow colors (1910-1930) as shown on the Pratt & Lambert Color Guide for Historic Homes (8/98), Pittsburgh Paints Historic Exteriors (1998), Valspar Exteriors (2009), Valspar Medallion Exterior Color Combinations (Available at Heeter's Lumber which can match most historic colors of other paint types).
+Color selection should also be based on the color pattern of the buildings on either side of the project site and should be appropriate to the age of the building or consistent with historic colors of the Late Victorian Period and Queen Anne Style (1855-1900) and Bungalow colors (1910-1930) as shown on the Pratt & Lambert Color Guide for Historic Homes, Pittsburgh Paints Historic Exteriors, Valspar Exteriors, Valspar Medallion Exterior Color Combinations (Available at Heeter's Lumber which can match most historic colors of other paint types).